MeronSAssefa/customer-churn-neural-network/README.md

-# Customer Churn Prediction using ANN
+# Customer Churn Prediction using Artificial Neural Network

 This project uses a neural network to predict customer churn — whether a customer is likely to stop using a service — based on their account and service usage data.